-If the work income is very small the working condition will not be fulfilled.
+If the work income is very small or the weekly working hours are too few the working condition will not be fulfilled.

 The amount of basic unemployment allowance consists of a flat amount and a child supplement.
 The amount of child supplement depends on the number of dependent children.
 It is paid to both spouses if both are unemployed.
 The benefit is paid only for working days (5 days in a week).
 It is assumed that there is 21.5 working days in a month.
 So, if an unemployed has one dependent child, the monthly benefit (in 2007) is 611.46 euro (21.5x(23.91+4.53)).